adityaparab04/CS546_Group_14_Project/readme.md

 11. user can update their profile which takes to the route http://localhost:3000/users/update_profile

 12. User can also login in through social accounts like google and microsoft account by clicking on social account in nav bar.

+#### External packages used
+express-open-id for soical login boot-strap for css templating